Sterling K. Brown Needs Papa Pearson’s Excuse Note After Latest ‘This Is Us’ Ep

 — Brittany Lights (@BLights_) February 22, 2017

-But a father’s death on one season should be enough.
+But a father’s death in one season should be enough.
 It is probably not yet the time for another heartbreak since This Is Us has been renewed for two more seasons.
 Fans should probably stack up on tissues, then.
 We’ve got two more years of an emotional roller coaster to ride on.

 There are two more episodes left in Season 1.
 The last episode before the show’s first season ends will air on March 14 on NBC.